 Thermostatic Valve on Radiators

-When the steam or hot water reaches the radiator, it travels through the fins.
-At the end of the final fin sits a thermostatic trap or valve, which closes in response to the temperature of steam or hot water.
-This ensures the radiator operates efficiently by keeping the steam or water inside the fins until the heat successfully transfers to the air.
+When the steam reaches the radiator, it travels through the fins.
+At the end of the final fin sits a thermostatic vent, which closes in response to the temperature of steam or hot water.
+This ensures the radiator operates efficiently by keeping the steam inside the fins until the heat successfully transfers to the air.
+When the steam condenses, the thermostatic vent opens, allowing the liquid to travel back to the boiler through the return pipes, much like taking your thumb off the end of a straw.

 Other Radiator Valves

-Air pockets reduce the efficiency of radiators by allowing less hot water or steam to enter the fins.
-A bleeding valve allows air to exit the fins.
+Air pockets reduce the efficiency of radiators by allowing less hot water to enter the fins.
+A bleeding valve allows air to exit the fins in a hot water system.
 These valves can be manual or automatic and are located near the top of the radiator fins.

 Lockshield valves are located at the bottom of the radiator just above the supply pipe.
 They help make sure each radiator in your home heats up at roughly the same time.
 Without lockshield valves, the radiators will heat up in succession, with the radiator furthest from the boiler always being the last to warm up.